Development West Coast: Projects

-DWC contributed $1.25 million in 2010 to the creation of the 85 km Old Ghost Road, New Zealand's longest back country cycle trail.
+In 2010, DWC contributed $3.25 million towards the development of the West Coast Wilderness Trail, and also invested $1.25 million in the creation of the 85 km Old Ghost Road, New Zealand's longest back country cycle trail.

 In 2015, DWC added a $5 million Business and Industry Stimulus Fund to provide loans to new or struggling West Coast businesses.
 One outcome of this was the establishment of EPIC Westport, a Westport technology centre and business incubator able to house 25 full-time workers and a dozen "hot-desk" users.
 EPIC Westport was a spin-off of the Enterprise Precinct Innovation Centre in Christchurch.

 In 2016 Fox Glacier received $1 million for a new community centre and the RSA in Hokitika $400,000 for a new hall.

 DWC has financially supported the revival of Reefton, funding the Reefton Shop Front Project to restore its Victorian-era streetscape, and contributing to the Reefton Powerhouse Trust, which aims to restore the original 1888 powerhouse on the Inangahua River that gave Reefton the first electric streetlighting in the southern hemisphere.

 DWC is a shareholder in Te Ara Pounamu Ltd, which will spend $17.87 million developing new visitor centres in Westport, Greymouth, Hokitika, and Haast.

 In response to the COVID-19 pandemic in New Zealand and the loss of tourism revenue, DWC pledged $5 million to support businesses in Fox Glacier and Franz Josef.
 They approached Tourism Minister Stuart Nash for an additional $35 million in support, but Nash suggested DWC release 10 per cent of its fund instead, suggesting the "rainy day" it was set up for had arrived.
 DWC supported the creation of Now Open, an online directory of 180 local businesses that were operating under Level 3 restriction, and funded rebates for businesses switching to online delivery.

+Development West Coast Tertiary Scholarships were launched in 2022.
+Four scholarships are offered annually to first time tertiary students as a means to provide a pathway for West Coast students to attain tertiary qualifications and return to the West Coast to undertake their career.
+The scholarships are valued up to $32,500 per student.

+In October 2022, DWC launched a global recruitment campaign called 'Cut out for the Coast'.
+The campaign was a collaboration between DWC, Te Whatu Ora – Te Tai o Poutini West Coast and the local business community aimed at attracting workers who are ‘Cut out for the Coast.
+The campaign initially targeted health workers and later expanded to recruitment in other sectors.

+DWC invested $3 million into Westland Mineral Sands (WMS) in November 2023.
+WMS is a minerals, ports and logistics company, which extracts heavy mineral sands including ilmenite, garnet and rare earth elements for the global market, from a site at Cape Foulwind, near Westport.

+In the 2024/25 financial year, DWC invested AU$3 million in the Snowy River gold mine project near Reefton, and contributed to the Richmond Quay development in Greymouth, which includes a new library, commercial facilities, and public spaces.